-1. identification of new models.

-- 2. model life cycle, - 3. the principles of assessing the materiality of the Bank's models, - 4. the principles of operation of model logs, which contain information regarding the models, sets of their parameters, changes to the models, their updates and reviews.
+- 1. identification of new models, - 2. model life cycle, - 3. the principles of assessing the materiality of the Bank's models, - 4. the principles of operation of model logs, which contain information regarding the models, sets of their parameters, changes to the models, their updates and reviews.
 The logs provide a baseline of information on model materiality, model monitoring and model validation, and risk levels for material models, - 5. the standards and principles of monitoring and reporting of model risk material models are monitored on a quarterly basis, and non-material models annually.
-In exceptional cases, due in particular to limited availability of the data or significant operational intensity of monitoring, models may be monitored less frequently (but not less frequently than once every three for non-material models).
+In exceptional cases, due in particular to limited availability of the data or significant operational intensity of monitoring, models may be monitored less frequently (but not less frequently than once year for material models and not less frequently than once every three for non-material models).
 Model risk is reported on a quarterly basis.
 Implementation of the Policy is assessed on an annual basis and the assessment results are approved by the Supervisory Board, - 6. the principles of model validation models are validated by an independent Model Validation Office, at least once a year for material models.
 Certain types of material models may be validated less frequently than once year (but not less frequently than once every three years), if such frequency results directly from the nature of the model operation.
 Other models are validated on an ad-hoc basis when ordered by the Management Board or a relevant Committee, based on external or internal recommendations, or at the request of the model owner.

-As at December 31st 2022, the Bank operated a total of 22 models, including nine material models and 13 immaterial models.
+As at December 31st 2022, the Group operated a total of 25 models, including nine material models and 16 immaterial models.
+Material models are used only at the Bank.
 Risks of the Bank's material models are assessed on a regular basis, in accordance with the standards adopted in internal regulations, taking into account the calculation of internal capital related to hedging the Bank against the model risk.
 Reporting on the status of model management and validation includes model risk assessment, risk tolerance level and the associated level of capital allocated to the model risk.
 Reports on validation for material models are presented and approved during meetings of the relevant Committees appointed by the Management Board.

-As at December 31st 2022, the aggregate risk of material models was moderate.
+As at December 31st 2022, the aggregate risk of significant models was moderate.
 The aggregate model risk fell within the tolerance level determined and approved by the Supervisory Board.

-8. Net interest income
+7. Net interest income